-5. Tools a Company May Use To Mitigate Corruption Risks with Third Parties company should conduct a careful and independent review of any expenses and reimbursement requests sought by the third party prior to authorization of payment.
+Companies should have available a number of tools to mitigate corruption risks associated with the use of third parties.
+For example, the company should require annual compliance certifications (and, as set forth above, conduct periodic in-depth reviews).
+The finance function at the company should conduct a careful and independent review of any expenses and reimbursement requests sought by the third party prior to authorization of payment.
 This might include checking claims for payment carefully against the obligations under the contract and generally watching for warning signs of corruption.
-Finally, companies should include standard anti-corruption provisions in third-party contracts.
+Finally, companies should include standard anti-corruption provisions in third party contracts.
 Depending on the circumstances, and as noted very clearly by the DOJ in recent deferred prosecution agreements, these contractual clauses might include: